Zubenna/platform-game/README.md

 The rules are simple
 1. Click once to jump over to another platform while running.
 2. Click twice for a double jump.
+3. Press down the mouse to maintain steady jump.
-3. Jump and dodge the fire to stay alive.
+4. Jump and dodge the fire to stay alive.
-4. Jump on the platforms and do not fall.
+5. Jump on the platforms and do not fall.
-5. Collect the coins to increase your score.
+6. Collect the coins to increase your score.
-6. Once the game is over, the score is displayed.
+7. Once the game is over, the score is displayed.

 ```
 ## Testing With Jest